terrelsa13/MUMC/README.md

 #----------------------------------------------------------#
 # Decide the minimum number of episodes to remain in all tv series'
 # This ignores the played and unplayed states of episodes
-#  0 - Episodes will be deleted based on the Filter Statement
+#  0 - Episodes will be deleted based on the Filter and Behavioral Statements
-#  1-730500 - Episodes will be deleted based on the Filter Statement; unless
+#  1-730500 - Episodes will be deleted based on the Filter and Behavioral Statements;
-#              the remaining played and unplayed episodes are less than or equal
+#              unless the remaining played and unplayed episodes are less than or
-#              to the chosen value
+#              equal to the chosen value
 # (0 : default)
 #----------------------------------------------------------#
 minimum_number_episodes=0